torchlard/Notes/algorithm.md

 1. construct next graph for transfer pointer if failiure
 2. start from first char, match each char in match str until mismatch
-3. start from current char, move to next n char to compare
+3. start from current char, move to next n char to compare next[i] depends on max overlapping of characters for certain substring length